 Warning signs and symptoms of black outs and hypoxic fits

 A black out or hypoxic fit can occur with no warning signs at all.
-There are, though, some common symptoms to be look out for in other divers:
+There are, though, some common symptoms to be looking out for in other divers:

 - Erratic or intermittent kick stroke (depth and dynamic disciplines)